rewse/kiro-power-homeassistant/README.md

 1. Clone this repository
 2. Open Kiro
 3. Open Powers panel
-4. Click "Add power from Local Path"
+4. Click "Import power from a folder"
 5. Select the `power` directory

 ## Prerequisites